joelkariyalil/Context-Aware-Jenkins-Job-Transfers/README.md

-# Welcome to Context Aware Jenkins Job Transfers Documentation
+# Welcome to Context Aware Jenkins Job Transfers

 **Context Aware Jenkins Job Transfers** provides a pythonic way of transferring jobs between two Jenkins Servers present within a network.
 It is essentially a Python wrapper for the Jenkins REST API, allowing users to transfer jobs along with their associated views and plugins, resulting in a **Context Aware Jenkins Job Transfer**.